kedacore/keda-docs/content/docs/2.11/scalers/prometheus.md

     activationThreshold: '5.5'
     # Optional fields:
     namespace: example-namespace  # for namespaced queries, eg. Thanos
-    cortexOrgID: my-org # DEPRECATED: This parameter is deprecated as of KEDA v2.10 in favor of customHeaders and will be removed in version 2.12.
-Use custom headers instead to set X-Scope-OrgID header for Cortex. (see below)
     customHeaders: X-Client-Id=cid,X-Tenant-Id=tid,X-Organization-Id=oid # Optional.
 Custom headers to include in query.
 In case of auth header, use the custom authentication or relevant authModes.
     ignoreNullValues: false # Default is `true`, which means ignoring the empty value list from Prometheus.
 Set to `false` the scaler will return error when Prometheus target is lost
     unsafeSsl: "false" #  Default is `false`, Used for skipping certificate check when having self-signed certs for Prometheus endpoint